-Seattle Children’s has transplant specialists and social workers who will help you plan for the costs of a transplant.
+Seattle Children’s has financial counselors and social workers who will help you plan for the costs of a transplant.

-They will help you with application processes for Medicaid and/or the Children’s Financial Assistance program, depending on eligibility.
+They will help you with application processes for Medicaid or Seattle Children’s financial assistance.

 What if we don’t live in Washington, Alaska, Montana or Idaho?